cscheid/cscheid.net/talks/2021-los-alamos-arizona-days/index.md

 ---
-title: Shapley, Grad, and All That
+title: Shapley, Grad, Fourier, and All That
 layout: markdown_talk
 ---